-Pick up any of those meet the breed type books or even the AKC’s new Weimaraner Page and Weims really just sound like boring ol’ gray dogs, but to us, Weims have a bit more character.
+Pick up any of those meet the breed type books or even the AKC’s new Weimaraner Page and Weims really just sound like boring ol’ gray dogs, but to me, Weims have a bit more character!
 Here’re some of our favorite Weim peculiarities:

 Weimaraner puppies are known to have a more prominent occipital bone at the top of their head, affectionately known as a “smart bump.”
 These tend to go away as they grow older, but even some adult Weims have a little knot up there!
 The sitting puppy below is about 8 months old and you can still see her smart bump.
 Her mother is laying down and she’s outgrown hers.